Protected Activity: Everything You Need to Know

 As a result, Title VII's anti-retaliation stipulations now make it unlawful to retaliate against a worker because he or she has:

 - “Opposed any practice made an unlawful employment practice” as defined by the provisions in Title VII.
 This is covered under the opposition clause.

 - “Made a charge, testified, assisted or participated in any manner in an investigation, proceeding, or hearing” initiated under the provisions of Title VII.
 This is covered under the participation clause.

 Employers and workplace supervisors need to be aware of what constitutes protected activity and retaliation as well as how the complaint process in their state works.
 Often, retaliation can be an inadvertent response that can be readily defended if the employer had followed steps and procedures that documented the cause for their actions, or established up-front policies that could be safeguards in avoiding actions that, even when justifiable and well-meaning, were executed poorly, creating an environment where the company could be liable for a retaliation claim.

 Protecting Yourself And Your Business

 If you have questions about protected activities and retaliation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.